 We are a Eucharistic community, guided by the Holy Spirit to “Courageously Live the Gospel,” where all are welcome to our shared journey of faith toward a deeper union with God.

 We strive to advance God’s Kingdom of justice and love through faith filled prayer, compassionate service and the generous sharing of our God given gifts.

 Bishop Thomas Larkin, former bishop of the Diocese of St. Petersburg, made the decision to create a new parish to serve Roman Catholics in the expanding center of Pinellas Country.
 The new parish’s name was to be St. Catherine of Siena, to honor a beloved visionary who lived and worked for our Lord in 14th century Italy.
 Before the parish name was chosen, the community was identified as the East Largo Mission.
 The diocese then gave the project a giant step forward allocating $169,330 to purchase a nine-acre building site on Belcher road, plus loans for the construction of a rectory building and the purchase of a house in the Brookside subdivision to be used as a convent.

-In 1976, nearly five hundred years after St. Catherine’s passing, Msgr.
+In 1976, nearly six hundred years after St. Catherine’s passing, Msgr.
 John Scully, the founding pastor of our parish, took up the mantle of her monumental devotions and set a lofty bar for the spiritual objectives of the new church.